coderaiser/cloudcmd/README.md

 Authorization
 ---------------
-Thru openID Cloud Commander could authorize clients on GitHub.
+Cloud Commander could authorize clients on GitHub via openID.
 All things that should be done is must be added **id** and **secret** of application from github settings page and added to **config.json** (id just) and env varible (secret) with names: *github_id*, *github_secret*, *dropbox_key*, *dropbox_secret* etc.